gbdev/pandocs/src/Palettes.md

 {{#include imgs/src/color_ram.svg}}

-Unlike VRAM, OAM, or wave RAM, CRAM cannot be accessed directly, but instead through a pair of registers: one “data” register provides a one-byte view into CRAM, while the corresponding “index” register controls which CRAM address the data register is bound to.
+Unlike VRAM, OAM, or wave RAM, CRAM cannot be accessed directly, but instead through pairs of registers: one “data” register provides a one-byte view into CRAM, while the corresponding “index” register controls which CRAM address the data register is bound to.
+Much like VRAM, CRAM is inaccessible when the PPU is reading from it, that is, during [Mode 3](<#PPU modes>): writes are ignored, and reads return $FF.

 [^bit15]: The 16th bit, bit 15, is **ignored** by the hardware.
 In discussion, that bit is generally clear (for example, the canonical pure white is `7FFF` and not `FFFF`), but the hardware treats both identically: it's fine to fill color RAM with $FF bytes to set it to all-white!
 [^cram_size]: 2 bytes/color x 4 colors/palette x 8 palettes = 64 bytes.